SoWieMarkus/pushy-island-android/README.md

 In the version 1 the whole string can be interpreted as a byte string in hexadecimal.

 The first byte is the version number.
 So usually it should be "01", which is equal to 1 in decimal.
 Afterwards there are 12 (height) * 20 (width) * 6 bits (be careful __not__ bytes) representing the terrain, followed by 12 * 20 * 6 bits representing the entities.
 So you have to decode the byte string in that range to a binary string and split it where the index mod 6 is 0.
 Those 6 bits represent a terrain type or entity type (depending on the position ofc.).
-You can see the "value" of a type <a href="https://github.com/SoWieMarkus/Pushy-Island/blob/main/app/src/main/java/markus/wieland/pushygame/engine/level/TerrainType.java">here (terrain)a#</a> and <a href="https://github.com/SoWieMarkus/Pushy-Island/blob/main/app/src/main/java/markus/wieland/pushygame/engine/level/EntityType.java">here (entities)</a>.
+You can see the "value" of a type <a href="https://github.com/SoWieMarkus/Pushy-Island/blob/main/app/src/main/java/markus/wieland/pushygame/engine/level/TerrainType.java">here (terrain)</a> and <a href="https://github.com/SoWieMarkus/Pushy-Island/blob/main/app/src/main/java/markus/wieland/pushygame/engine/level/EntityType.java">here (entities)</a>.
 After 20 tiles a new line begins.
 So the order is like this:

 ```javascript
 01 02 03 04 05 06 07 08 09 10 11 12 13 14 15 16 17 18 19 20
 21 22 23 ...
 ```

+The remaining bytes represent the level name.
+Every byte represents one character.
+You get the character but just casting the value of the byte to a char.

 ## How to play the game